rickyfuk/uwbootscamphomework1/README.md

 This project is to refactor the existing code for Horiseon website to meet the following objective:

 1. Meet the accessibility requirment
-2. Reduce the reduntant code
+2. Reduce or remove the reduntant Html and CSS code
-3. Add description to make the code more easy to read for the customer and the further developers.
+3. Add description to make the code more easy to read for the customer
+4. Put in the amendment details and the better understanding for further developers.

 ## Screenshots
 ![screenshot](https://github.com/rickyfuk/uwbootscamphomework1/blob/master/assets/images/screenshot.PNG?raw=true)